2026 SA20

-The 2026 SA20 season will be the fourth season of the SA20, a franchise Twenty20 cricket league in South Africa.
-The competition, organised by Cricket South Africa, will feature six teams.
-The tournament is scheduled to take place from 26 December 2025 to 25 January 2026, with the final to be held in Cape Town.
+The 2026 SA20 season was the fourth season of the SA20, a franchise Twenty20 cricket league in South Africa.
+The competition, organised by Cricket South Africa, featured six teams.
+The tournament took place from 26 December 2025 to 25 January 2026, with the final held in Cape Town.
+SuperSport secured the official broadcasting rights for the SA20, 2025–26 in Sub Saharan Africa regions.
+Betway returns as the league sponsor this season.

-MI Cape Town will enter the tournament as the defending champions, having won their maiden title in the previous season.
+MI Cape Town entered the tournament as the defending champions, having won their maiden title in the previous season.
+In the final, Sunrisers Eastern Cape defeated Pretoria Capitals by 6 wickets to win their third title.

 Background

 In January 2025, Cricket South Africa announced the windows of SA20 for the next three seasons.
-The league is sponsored by Betway.
+The league was sponsored by Betway.
+Star Sports Network retained the broadcasting rights for the 2026 SA20 season in Indian subcontinent.

 Squads

 The player auction took place on 9 September 2025.